Who does this guy think he is?

 Gilding the Lily…

-From 2008-2012 we lived on the island of St Croix in the US Virgin Islands where I continued my Sunday Software work and was also the Parish Assistant in a small Reformed Church there.
+It’s true that the journey shapes you, but I also believe in shaping the journey rather than just letting things happen.
+My wife and I grew up in suburban Columbus Ohio before serving churches in Louisville, Jamestown New York, and Chicago, …before returning to Columbus and family to launch Sunday Software.
+When our kids started into college, we decided to live-out one of our dreams for a couple of years by moving to the island of St Croix in the US Virgin Islands.
+I continued my Sunday Software work there and became the Parish Assistant in a small Reformed Church.
 We miss it every day –which explains the ocean/water/beach imagery in this blog.
 The photos come from our time on island.
 In 2012 we moved to Florida to get medical care for one of our kids who has a physical disability.

 St Croix was a wonderful “Great Adventure” that we knew would eventually end.
 Islands are no place for young adults with career aspirations or disabilities, and when our kids were ready for their next steps, we did not want to live so far away.